Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and applications: Modular spectral domain of a weakly stationary process and applications

-Since the integrand in the last integral has trace-class norm upper bounded by $\norm{\aop}_{\cL_b(\cH_0)}$ and $\norm{\nu}_1$ is finite we get that $h\mapsto \aop \Gamma(h)$ is continuous from $\hat\lcag$ to $\cS_1(\cH_0)$ by dominated convergence.
-The continuity of $h \mapsto \tr(\aop \Gamma(h))$ follows, thus showing the last point of \Cref{def:functional-weakstat}. \end{proof} With \Cref{thm:spectral-analysis-hilbert} at our disposal, we can now define the \emph{Gramian-Cramér representation} and the \emph{spectral operator measure} of $X$. \begin{definition}[Gramian-Cramér representation and spectral operator measure] Under the setting of \Cref{thm:spectral-analysis-hilbert}, the regular \cagos\ measure $\hat{X}$ is called the \emph{(Gramian) Cramér representation} of $X$ and its intensity operator measure is called the \emph{spectral operator measure} of $X$.
-It is a regular trace-class \povm\ on $(\hat{\lcag}, \borel(\hat{\lcag}), \cH_0)$. \end{definition} By \Cref{lem:cramer-easy}, we see that the auto-covariance operator function and the spectral operator measure of $X$ are related to each other through the identity~(\ref{eq:traceclass-bochner-general}).
+\end{lemma} With \Cref{thm:spectral-analysis-hilbert} at our disposal, we can now define the \emph{Gramian-Cramér representation} and the \emph{spectral operator measure} of $X$. \begin{definition}[Gramian-Cramér representation and spectral operator measure] Under the setting of \Cref{thm:spectral-analysis-hilbert}, the regular \cagos\ measure $\hat{X}$ is called the \emph{(Gramian) Cramér representation} of $X$ and its intensity operator measure is called the \emph{spectral operator measure} of $X$.
+It is a regular trace-class \povm\ on $(\hat{\lcag}, \borel(\hat{\lcag}), \cH_0)$. \end{definition} By \Cref{lem:cramer-easy}, we see that the autocovariance operator function and the spectral operator measure of $X$ are related to each other through the identity~(\ref{eq:traceclass-bochner-general}).
 As already hinted in the introduction, using the tools introduced in \Cref{sec:cagos-integral}, we can more generally interpret the Cramér representation of \Cref{thm:spectral-analysis-hilbert} as establishing a Gramian-isometric mapping onto the modular time domain of $X$, starting from its \emph{modular spectral domain} which we now introduce. \begin{definition}[$\cG_0$-valued spectral time domain] Let $\cH_0$ and $\cG_0$ be two separable Hilbert spaces and $X:=(X_t)_{t \in \lcag}$ be a centered weakly stationary process valued in $\cH_0$ as in \Cref{def:functional-weakstat}.
 The $\cG_0$-valued \emph{modular spectral domain} of $X$ is the normal Hilbert $\cL_b(\cG_0)$-module defined by